Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 ## Day 4 of #Microsoft Azure Fundamentals
 :large_blue_diamond: **Course**: **Microsoft Azure Fundamentals (AZ-900)** <br>

-Today I learned about the types of Cloud Computing
+Today, I gained insight into the different types of Cloud Computing and their significance.
+I also discovered the responsibilities associated with each type of Cloud Computing.<br>

 ### Software as a service(SaaS)